 The Canon PowerShot G1 X Mark III and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in October 2017 and January 2017.
 The G1X Mark III is a fixed lens compact, while the X-T20 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.

-The physical size and weight of the Canon G1 X Mark III and the Fujifilm X-T20 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Fujifilm X-T20.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably larger (9 percent) than the Canon G1 X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the X-T20 does not feature any corresponding weather-sealing.